St. Anne's Church (Annapolis, Maryland): First church, colonial era: 1704-1775

 St. Anne's was founded in 1692 after the passing of the Establishment Act.
 The Act allowed for the construction of the State House, King William's School, and St. Anne's, though due to the limited work force and insufficient funds, all of the projects were finished much later than expected.
 In 1694 the capital of Maryland was moved to Annapolis and the royal governor, Francis Nicholson, laid out a street plan centered on two circles, the larger for the State House and the smaller for the church, where St. Anne's is situated to this day.

 Work started out slowly.
 The General Assembly did not allocate funds until 1695 and 1696.
 In 1699 specified that the dimensions of the church were to be 65 ft and 30 ft with a porch and a tower that would hang a bell.
 The contractor, Edward Dorsey, was fired however, and fined 333 pounds for failure to work on the building.
 The building was not completed until some time after 1700, though in use by 1704, with some changes made to the structure in later years.
-It served Chapel River until 1715, when the Province of Maryland was returned to Lord Baltimore.
+It served Chapel Royal until 1715, when the Province of Maryland was returned to Lord Baltimore.
 A bell, which would call parishioners to services until it was destroyed by fire in 1858, was donated to St. Anne's by Queen Anne.

 In 1758, Benedict Swingate Calvert (c.1730-1788), the illegitimate son of Charles Calvert, 5th Baron Baltimore, the third Proprietor Governor of Maryland, was married to his cousin, Elizabeth Calvert, in St Anne's Church, by the Reverend John Gordon.
 Elizabeth was the daughter of Maryland Governor Captain Charles Calvert Butler.
 The parish also became the focus of a dual patronage scandal in 1776-68, under its 17th rector, Bennet Allen and Governor Horatio Sharpe.
 Allen also acquired the living at St. James Herring Bay and attempted to hire it out, contrary to Maryland law and the vestry's instructions.
 Allen ultimately gave up St. Anne's (but not St. James) upon securing the most lucrative parish in the Colony, All Saints Church in Frederick, Maryland, although that vestry locked him out shortly after his arrival and forced him to flee to Philadelphia and hire a curate, before returning to England during the American Revolutionary War.

 Nearly half of St. Anne's rectors, 21, served in the pre-Revolutionary period; many evidently left for better pay at other parishes in the region.
 Additionally, St. Anne's was often referred to by writers of the time as a "barn" rather than a "proper place of worship."
 Many locals asked the government for a new church in 1775.
 Their wish was granted, and in late 1775, the church was razed.